El Dorado: Rumours of gold

 Dalfinger banished Federmann from Venezuela for four years as punishment for abandoning his post.
 Dalfinger then ventured inland once again in June 1531, travelling south-west to the banks of the river Cesar.
-Here, he heard of a mountain province called "Xerira", which was said to be the source of all the golden artefacts found amongst the lowland peoples.
-This was probably a reference to Jerira, located at the northernmost extreme of the Muisca plateau.
+Here, he heard from the Chiri people of a mountain province called "Xerira", which was said to be the source of golden artefacts found among the lowland peoples.
+Friede identifies Xerira with the Jerira or Jerida plateau, inhabited by the Guane, at the northern edge of the Chibcha plateau.
 Dalfinger also heard that the tribe which made the golden objects also exported large quantities of salt.
 Armed with this clue, he led his party south to the trading centre of Tamalameque, then followed the salt trail into the highlands.
-At an altitude of 8,000 feet, waging war against the natives in freezing temperatures, they realised they could go no further south and turned back towards Coro.
-Dalfinger died on the return journey after being shot with a poisoned arrow.
+At an altitude of 12000 ft, facing attacks from Indigenous groups and freezing temperatures, the expedition realised that it could no longer advance further south.
+It turned south-east in the hope of reaching "Tibu", said to be the place "where the three rivers meet".
+Dalfinger later separated from the main party, hoping to quickly reach Lake Maracaibo.
+He was ambushed on the way and died after being shot with a poisoned arrow.
+The remainder of the expedition returned to Coro on 2 November 1533.

 Meanwhile, another group of conquistadors, led by Diego de Ordaz, was searching for the source of the Orinoco River.
 Sailing inland from the east, rowing hard against the current, they eventually reached the confluence of the Orinoco and the Meta.
-They attempted to continue south along the Orinoco, but soon ran into impassible rapids.
+They attempted to continue south along the Orinoco, but soon ran into impassable rapids.
 Returning downriver, they were attacked by Caribs; Ordaz's men routed their attackers and captured two.
 One of the prisoners, being asked if he knew of any gold in the vicinity, told the Spaniards that if they followed the westward course of the Meta River, they would find a kingdom ruled by "a very valiant one-eyed Indian", and that if they found him, "they could fill their boats with that metal".
 Ordaz attempted to follow this advice immediately, but it was now the dry season and the river level was dropping rapidly.
 Finally admitting defeat, Ordaz sailed for Spain to make preparations for a second expedition, but died of an illness at sea.
 Before long, "Meta" would become the general name for the legendary golden kingdom.